Let's give bees a chance,

-Honey bees play a play a vital part in supporting the world’s agricultural industry.
+Honey bees play a vital part in supporting the world’s agricultural industry.

 Not only do our bees provide work for over thousands of beekeepers throughout the U.S., but they also provide a great service to the environment in general.